mssch/kismatic/README.md

 # Usage Documentation

-[Installation Overview](docs/INSTALL.md) -- Instructions on using KET to install a Kubernetes cluster.
+[Installation Overview](docs/install.md) -- Instructions on using KET to install a Kubernetes cluster.

-[Upgrade a Kubernetes cluster](docs/UPGRADE.md) -- Instructions on using KET to upgrade your Kubernetes cluster.
+[Upgrade a Kubernetes cluster](docs/upgrade.md) -- Instructions on using KET to upgrade your Kubernetes cluster.

-[Cluster Examples](docs/INTENT.md) -- Examples for various ways you can use Kismatic in your organization.
+[Cluster Examples](docs/intent.md) -- Examples for various ways you can use Kismatic in your organization.

-[Using KET with Calico](docs/NETWORKING.md) -- Instructions on how to use KET with the built-in SDN controller Project Calico.
+[CNI Providers](docs/networking.md) -- Information about the supported CNI providers by KET.

+[Add Ons](docs/add_ons.md) -- Information about the Add-Ons supported by KET.

-[Cert Generation](docs/CERT_GENERATION.md) -- Information on how KET handles certificates.
+[Cert Generation](docs/certificates.md) -- Information on how KET handles certificates.

 [Kismatic CLI](https://github.com/apprenda/kismatic/tree/master/docs/kismatic-cli) -- Dynamically generated documentation for the Kismatic CLI.